 You'd be wrong.

 There is a culture at Burning Man that is as prevalent as the culture back in the real world.
 It's just different.
 It demands conformity to its unspoken rules just as much as our culture does--it just does so about different things.
 There are tribes that do not get along (industrial artists, "hardcore" campers, flower power hippies, ravers, and such) and if you don't fit easily into one of these categories, you can make people just a tiny bit uncomfortable when they can't peg your faction.
 And the people there–as expansive and open-minded as they usually are–can be just as intolerant when it comes to the Burning Man cultural conventions.

 I'm not talking about ignoring the precepts of the entire event.
 I'm talking about not looking and acting like everyone else.

-Expressing yourself radically apparently applies to Utilikilts, lingerie, and nudity but not to Hawaiian shirts.
+Expressing yourself radically apparently applies to Utilikilts, lingerie, and public intoxication but not to Hawaiian shirts it would seem.
 At least a couple of times every year someone takes one look at me and assumes it's my frist year.
 They sometimes even get a little snarky about my dress, especially if they don't realize I'm wearing socks and shoes due largely to my outrageous dry skin issues and with absolutely no premeditation to offend their delicate sensibilities about not being barefoot and free.
 I don't bother pointing out the irony of being you-don't-fit-in judgmental at an event largely focused on non-conformity, but I do enjoy it when they discover I've been coming for two, three, four, even five times longer than they have.
 (ETA: Might hit six this year!)